|

 models of state to which public expenditure corresponds: 1.

-the minimal state, where only justice, public order, foreign policy
+the minimal state, where only justice, public order, civil protection,

-and some other basic functions should be carried out by the state, relying
+foreign policy and some other basic functions should be carried out by

 expenditure is determined by political will of the leading forces